Daily Office Readings for Thursday of the 4th Week of Easter: Year 1

 I can remember times while serving in the Marines our aircraft squadron would visit various air bases of other services.
-Often we would be put up in old and seldom used barracks.
-Without fail, our Sergeant Major would have us clean and restore the facility in addition to the flying mission we were there for.
+Often we would be put up in old, and seldom used barracks.
+Without fail, our Sergeant Major would have us clean and restore the facility in addition to flying the missions we were there for.
 He said that we would leave this barracks in better condition than we found it.
-I am surprised that this word didn’t get out and we were “invited” to visit even more bases as a way to renovate old buildings; (just kidding).
+I am surprised that this word didn’t get out to the whole country and we were “invited” to visit even more bases as a way to renovate old buildings; (just kidding).

 The point could be made that if we create and maintain goodness we could be allowed to dwell in that goodness for all eternity.
 Such goodness applies to human relationships as well as the care of the earth.
 “But the righteous live forever!”
 God is righteousness.
 And God is eternal.
 To be righteous then, is to be godly, as best we can.
 We are visitors here on this earth our fragile and temporary home.
 And we should strive to leave it better than we found it.
 In this way we are “invited” into a permanent home, not made with hands, eternal in the heavens.
 Our reward is with the Lord who will take care of us for all eternity.